ngduc/mystik/README.md

 It also allows using the same query syntax on client and server side to get data.
 Data could come from database or APIs in JSON format.

-**NOTE:** This is a work in progress.
-All working features are covered in unit tests.
+**NOTE:** All working features are covered in unit tests.
 Please help implement engines for other databases or fix defects.
 Thanks.

 ## Install